-Certifications and Green business programs are available for businesses that save big on water, energy, and operating costs and for demonstrating commitment to sustainable operation to your guests.
-The EPA has a list of these certifications and programs here.
+Certifications are available for businesses that save big on water, energy, and operating costs and for demonstrating commitment to sustainable operation to your guests.
+Some certifications for restaurants and eateries can be found here.

 An on the list below indicates suggested language/fact sheet for customer education available.